Privacy Policy

 If it is not possible to erase it due to technical circumstances or other requirements, or if this would only be possible with disproportionate outlay, the personal data will be made unavailable or otherwise restricted in terms of processing.

-In addition, it may be stored if this is provided for by European or national legislators in ordinances, acts or other regulations under Union law, to which the controller is subject.
+Further storage may also take place if this is provided for by the European or national legislator in EU regulations, laws or other provisions to which the controller is subject.

 The erasure, making unavailable or restriction or processing of the data also occurs if one of the storage periods stipulated by the above norms comes to an end, unless it is necessary to continue storing the data in order to conclude a contract or fulfil it.